counternote/counternote/spec.md

 # Counternote Specification version 0.8.1

 This is a terse description of Counternote with minimal definitions and examples.
-Musical ideas not expressed here are likely already done, at least aspirationally, just not written here.

 ***